Franciline/Franciline/README.md

 ## Hi there 👋

-I'm Franciline, I'm currently a Computer Science student at Sorbonne University in Paris. </br>
+I'm Franciline!
+Currently a Computer Science student at Sorbonne University in Paris. </br>
-My preferred coding languages: Python, C and Bash!
+My favorite coding languages: Python, C and Bash!

 <!--